Using TA data

 -

-The RTT arc properties dialog box opens.
+The TA arc properties dialog box opens.

 -

-NOTE: If you apply an individual transparency level the actual level displayed is a combination of the default transparency level set using RTT arc/call location transparency level and the individual level set in this step.
+NOTE: If you apply an individual transparency level the actual level displayed is a combination of the default transparency level set using TA arc/call location transparency level and the individual level set in this step.
 For example if the default setting is set to 50% and the individual setting is set to 50% the overall transparency is displayed as 25%.

 -